ghostdogpr/caliban/vuepress/docs/docs/interop.md

 In addition to that, a `Schema` for any `F[_]: Async` is provided.
 That means you can include fields with results wrapped in `F` in your queries, mutations or subscriptions.

-There are two type classes responsible for the conversion between two effects: `caliban.interop.cats.ToEffect` and `caliban.interop.cats.FromEffect`.
+There are two type classes responsible for the conversion between effects: `caliban.interop.cats.ToEffect` and `caliban.interop.cats.FromEffect`.
-The instances are derived implicitly when `Async[F]` and `Dispatcher[F]` are available in the implicit scope.
+The instances are derived implicitly when `Async[F]`, `Dispatcher[F]`, and `Runtime[R]` are available in the implicit scope.

 #### Interop with cats.effect.IO